kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Prompt-completion formats
 -------------------------

-Most successful prompts belong to one of three categories: Concat-Class, Yes-No, Multiple Choice.
+Most successful prompts adhere to one of these three styles: Concat-Class, Yes-No, Multiple Choice.